Upper seminar "Theoretical computer science

 First we show that the deterministic ORRWW-automaton still characterizes just the regular languages.
 Then we prove that this also holds for the stateless variant of the nondeterministic ORRWW-automaton, which is obtained by splitting the transition relation into two parts, where the first part is used until a rewrite operation is performed, and the second part is used thereafter.
 Finally, we show that the nondeterministic ORRWW-automaton is even more expressive than the nondeterministic ordered restarting automaton.

-Freitag, 17.06.2016: Milka Hutagalung
+Friday, 17.06.2016: Milka Hutagalung

 Buffered Simulation Games

 We consider simulation games played between Spoiler and Duplicator on two Büchi automata in which the choices made by Spoiler can be buffered by Duplicator in several buffers before she executes them on her structure.
 We show that they are useful to approximate the inclusion of trace closures of languages accepted by finite-state automata, which is known to be undecidable.
 We study the decidability and complexity and show that the game with bounded buffers can be decided in polynomial time, whereas the game with one unbounded and one bounded buffer is highly undecidable.
-If time permits, we also give a topological characterisation of the games using the notion of continuous and Lipschitz continuous function.
+If time permits, we also give a topological characterization of the games using the notion of continuous and Lipschitz continuous function.

-Freitag, 03.06.2016: Florian Bruse
+Friday, 03.06.2016: Florian Bruse

 Alternating Krivine Automata

-Alternating Parity Krivine Automata (APKA) provide operative semantics to Higher-Order Modal Fixpoint Logic (HFL).
+Alternating Parity Krivine Automata (APKA) provide operational semantics to Higher-Order Modal Fixpoint Logic (HFL).
 APKA consist of ordinary parity automata extended by a variation of the Krivine Abstract Machine.
 We study their construction and show how any HFL-formula can be converted into an APKA.
 Time permitting, we also sketch hoe the number and parity of priorities available to an APKA form a proper hierarchy of expressive power as in the modal µ-calculus, which also induces a strict alternation hierarchy on HFL.

-Freitag, 15.04.2016: Martin Lange
+Friday, 15.04.2016: Martin Lange

 Higher-Order Fixpoint Logic